HOW MUCH IS TUITION?

 HOW IS COMMUNICATION HANDLED AT THE PRESCHOOL?

-Parents are kept informed through our internal website, e-mail exchange, a monthly newsletter and the hallway bulletin board, the parent/teacher conferences twice a year, and the evening general meetings.
+Parents are kept informed through our internal website, e-mail exchange, a a weekly update email from the President, parent/teacher conferences twice a year, and evening general meetings.
 Emergency notifications and alerts are handled through our emergency telephone system.

 HOW DOES OVERLEE PREPARE CHILDREN FOR KINDERGARTEN?